nabdoni/nabdoni/README.md

 - 💡 I specialize in creating innovative solutions that bridge the gap between theoretical AI and practical, real-life applications.
 My expertise lies in **vendor-agnostic data management**, ensuring that the systems I design and implement are not only powerful and efficient but also interoperable across different platforms and technologies.

 - 🌱 I’m continuously learning and keeping up-to-date with the latest trends in **AI, LLMs, Machine Learning and Data Science** to ensure that my projects are at the cutting edge of technology.
 On the side, I'm learning a bit of 🦀!

+- 🙋 In my free time, I volunteer at the [Dragon Hall Trust](https://www.dragonhall.org.uk/) and [SoapBox Islington](https://www.soapboxislington.org.uk/), mentoring young people.
+I also work on interesting tech projects with a positive impact.

 <details>
   <summary><b>My skillset</b></summary>
 <br>